Kinesiology and Health Promotion

 K&HP STUDENT ORGS

-With a degree in kinesiology & health promotion, you’ve got plenty of exciting paths to explore.
+With a degree in kinesiology and health promotion, you’ve got plenty of exciting paths to explore.
 Careers in fitness, coaching, wellness, rehab or graduate programs, like physical therapy or public health are all options.
 It’s a great way to help others live healthier lives!

 • Physical Therapist